Induction

 Pre-work

-Read through the introduction to the programme.
+Read through, and complete the actions, in the introduction to the programme

 Having refreshed your understanding of the aims and overview of the programme, you may find it useful to refer to your application form for the programme, and to complete Where do I need to be? : making sense of it, as a way of focusing your thinking on your learning aims, to draft and review your learning goals.
 Summarise your goals in the Personal development goals for Leading for the Future and discuss and agree them with your sponsor.
 You will not be asked to share the contents of either of these on the programme, they are for your own personal preparation and reflection.